panelarrow

 Sectional differences and ideology tore apart the United States between 1861 and 1865.
 This lecture separated in two parts is an in-depth examination of the various military records used to search for soldiers, sailors, and marines on both sides during this conflict.
 Compiled Service Records, Pensions, Draft Registrations, and related genealogical material is covered in this presentation.
 Civilian records covering the war period are also examined in both segments of this lecture.
 This lecture continues and focuses on the other military branches outside of the United States Army; which includes the United States Navy, United States Marines, and Revenue Cutter Service; forerunners of the United States Coast Guard.
 Their Confederate counterparts in the Navy, and Marine Corps are also lectured on in detail.

 The New Deal came in response to the great depression focusing on the “3 Rs” of Relief, Recovery, and Reform.
 Genealogists today can follow the personal experiences of their ancestors who lived through the Great Depression.
 One of these programs was the Civilian Conservation Corps organized in 1933 and disbanded in 1942 with the United States involved in World War II.
-Genealogical resources include Official Personnel Files, discharge certificates, accident reports, along with camp and district reports, photographs, and motion pictures are examined.

 The end of the nineteenth century witnessed the transformation of the United States from a developing nation into a global power.
 This lecture focuses on the war against Spain and include the Boxer Rebellion (1900) and the Philippine Insurrection (1899-1902) which U.S. soldiers participated by discussing records at the National Archives and other research facilities covering all 3 conflicts.

-The Great War: World War I Research
+The Great War: The Impact of World War I on Modern Society

 The entry of the United States into World War I in April 1917 found tens of thousands of German-Americans taking the oath of allegiance seeking to prove their loyalty in their newly adopted country.
 This took into account persons who were either naturalized or recent immigrants who sought permanent residence.
 These men knew well they would fight their former countryman and still sought to earn the respect of the army and the United States.